 Regular Students.
 Men who are enrolled for the four-year course of study leading to the degree of Master of Theology are classified as regular students.
 A college degree of A.B. or its equivalent from a recognized college or university is considered a prerequisite.
 Graduates of unaccredited colleges may apply for admission as regular students on probation (see Terms of Admission).
 Regular students are required to maintain a full course of study leading to degree to remain in this classification.
+Regular students failing or dropping a course shall be placed on probation until such course or courses are completed within time limit set by the Credits Committee.
+Failure to meet such requirements will make continuance as a student subject to faculty action.
 Regular students and regular students on probation are entitled to full privileges in respect to dormitory or apartment space and student employment.

-Irregular Students (Candidates for certificate), Applicants who lack the prerequisite college degrees are eligible for enrollment as irregular students.
+Irregular Students (Candidates for certificate).
+Applicants who lack the prerequisite college degrees are eligible for enrollment as irregular students.
 Students in this classification are enrolled in the same course of study as regular students and are entitled to a certificate without degree upon completion of the four-year course.
 Not more than four irregular students are enrolled each year in the entering class, and admission is on a strict selective basis.
+Irregular students failing or dropping a course shall be placed on probation until such course or courses are completed within time limit set by the Credits Committee.
+Failure to meet such requirements will make continuance as a student subject to faculty action.
 Applications may be received and given preliminary approval at any time.
 All approved applications are examined by the Credits Committee at stated periods and selection is made of applicants who can be enrolled as irregular students for the following school year.
 Qualifications considered include maturity, educational background, experience, and promise.
-Normally, irregular students must be at least twenty-five years of age, and preference is given those who have the best educational background.
+Normally, irregular students must be at least twenty-five years of age, and preference given those who have the best educational background.
 It is necessary to maintain a full course of study leading to graduation and make satisfactory progress to remain in this classification.
 Irregular students are given dormitory or apartment space and student employment only after regular students are accommodated.

 Special Students.
 Students who are not eligible for classification as regular or irregular students may make application for enrollment as special students.
 This classification is intended principally for local pastors who desire to enroll for special courses of study.
-Regular or irregular students who do not maintain a full course of study or who do not make satisfactory progress are subject to reclassification as special students.
+In addition to other special students, a limited number of men may be enrolled as special students subject to reclassification by action of the Credits Committee, provided they take the full course.
 The Credits Committee is empowered to enroll other than local pastors as special students when, in its judgment, unusual circumstances justify consideration of the applicant as a special case.
 Missionaries on furlough are encouraged to make application under this classification if not eligible for any other.
 Application for admission as a special student follows the same procedure as that of an irregular student.
 Special students are given dormitory or apartment space and student employment only after regular and irregular students are accommodated.